Komsomol: Komsomol during the Brezhnev period

+Komsomol during perestroika

+Komsomol membership card from 1967.
+The right side of the booklet marks off monthly dues payments.

 During the early phases of perestroika in the mid-1980s, when the Soviet authorities began cautiously introducing private enterprise, the Komsomol received privileges with respect to initiating businesses, with the motivation of giving youth a better chance.
 The government, unions and the Komsomol jointly introduced Centers for Scientific and Technical Creativity for Youth (1987).
 At the same time, many Komsomol managers joined and directed the Russian Regional and State Anti-Monopoly Committees.
 Folklore quickly coined a motto: "The Komsomol is a school of Capitalism", hinting at Vladimir Lenin's "Trade unions are a school of Communism".

-The radical Twentieth Congress of the Komsomol (April 1987) altered the rules of the organization to represent a market orientation.
-However, the reforms of the Twentieth Congress eventually destroyed the Komsomol, with lack of purpose and the waning of interest, membership, and quality of membership.
-At the Twenty-second Congress of the Komsomol in September 1991, the organization was disbanded.
-The Komsomol's newspaper, Komsomolskaya Pravda, outlived the organization and is still published (As of 2022).
+The 20th Congress of the Komsomol, held in April 1987, altered the rules of the organization to represent a market orientation.
+However, the reforms of the 20th Congress eventually destroyed the Komsomol, with lack of purpose and the waning of interest, membership, and quality of membership.
+At the 22nd Komsomol Congress of September 1991, held in the immediate aftermath of the August 1991 coup attempt by Communist hardliners, the organization was formally disbanded.

-A number of youth organizations of successor parties to the CPSU continue to use the name Komsomol, as does the youth organization of Ukrainian communists: Komsomol of Ukraine.
+The Komsomol's newspaper, Komsomolskaya Pravda, outlived the organization and remains a prominent Moscow newspaper under the same name in Putin's Russia through 2026.